adbrucker/authorarchive/README.md

 ## Other publishers

-One does not need to specify a certain publisher.
+In general, one does not need to specify a certain publisher (or LaTeX document class).
 The default setting just prints the note centered at the bottom of the first page.

 ```latex
 \usepackage[